6 Unusual Facts You Didn’t Know about Robert Burns

 1. Whit’s His Name?

-Fondly known as Rabbie Burns, Scotland’s Bard was not born with this name.
+Robert Burns was fondly known as Rabbie Burns, but Scotland’s Bard was not even born with either name.
 Rabbie was in fact Robert Burness until he chose to shorten his last name at the age of 27.
 He also never signed his name ‘Rabbie.’
 The poet went by Rob, Rab, Robin – even Spunlie – but never once Rabbie.

 2. Keep the Heid

-Not only was Rabbie Burns remarkably talented, he also boasted an unusually large head.
+Not only was Robert Burns remarkably talented, he was also known for boasting an unusually large head.
 It was measured when his body was exhumed in 1815, before being laid to rest in the new Dumfries mausoleum.
 During his life, his large heid was marked by a distinguishable ponytail, grown solely to annoy his da.

 Quite the ladies’ man, Rabbie started his romantic ways from an early age.
 At just 15 he wrote his first song, ‘O Once I Lov’d (A Bonnie Lass)’ to impress a girl called Nellie.
 Three years later he took dance classes to the same end.
 Rabbie fathered 12 children with four different women during his lifetime, including nine to his wife Jean.